golden-layout/golden-layout/README.md

 Please note there will be a couple of minor behaviour changes:
 * Golden Layout will ensure a component's root HTML element has position type `absolute`.
+* Golden Layout will modify the height and width of the root HTML element.
+In embedding bindings, Golden Layout modified the height and width of the container element - not the component's root HTML Element.
+If your application also sets the height or width of a components root HTML element, you will need to modify your design.
+This can easily be done by giving the current root HTML element a new parent element and making this parent the new root HTML element for the component.
+Your component logic can continue to use the existing element while Golden Layout uses the new root HTML element.
 * Golden Layout will modify the z-index of the component's root HTML element.

 Also note that 'virtual via registration' binding is not supported by the `GoldenLayout.registerGetComponentConstructorCallback()` registration function.